Restaurant Reviews by Matt & Cat

 And so, perhaps, the same is true of Alan Staley, proprietor of SandownÂs Ocean Deck?
 Following a seventeen-year stretch at VentnorÂs Royal Hotel, this supremely competent and experienced chef went to the Seaview Hotel before moving on to work for himself.
-With his charming wife Hayley on front-of-house duties, his ÂofficeÂ is now within a salty spray of The Bay, with an enviable view of the English Channel.Full story »
+With his charming wife Hayley on front-of-house duties, his ÂofficeÂ is now within a salty spray of The Bay, with an enviable view of the English Channel.Article continues »

 Video review: 2014